What’s a small business owner’s worst nightmare?

 Small Business Challenge 7: Becoming a statistic

-According to the House of Commons, UK businesses are currently failing at the same percentage rate as they’re starting up.
+According to the House of Commons (external link), UK businesses are currently failing at the same percentage rate as they’re starting up.
 While in real figures, the number of businesses that make it is slightly higher than those that don’t, that has only been the case for the last three years.

 It’s not all doom and gloom though.
 Since the year 2000, small and medium-sized businesses in the UK have actually increased by 41 per cent.
 However, as you might have guessed, there’s a catch.

 Businesses without employees are to thank for the continued increase in the number of businesses overall since the year 2000.
 Even during the 2008/2009 recession they managed to secure an increase in numbers.
 Currently, 75.3 per cent of all private sector businesses don’t employ anyone besides the business owners and 62.6 per cent are sole proprietorships.
 Working for yourself can be scary, but also allows you to be more nimble.

 There’s no doubt that the path to success for SMEs is full of scary obstacles, and although entrepreneurs can try to safeguard against common risks, there’s virtually no way of preparing for every problem that faces small businesses.
 But for every fear, there is a way to conquer it and while starting up by yourself can be terrifying, it’s also exhilarating, enjoyable and hugely rewarding, and it’s often the drive and passion that led to the creation of the business that will see you through those darker times.